Positive Psychology: How Finding Meaning in Work Can Boost Individual and Organisational Performance

 Positive emotions are key to becoming and staying happy.
 When we experience positive emotions, we’re more likely to feel great, get along with those around us, and set higher goals for our future and have the energy to walk towards them.
 At work, we experience less stress and fatigue if these positive emotions are present.

-The workplace provides many opportunities to show more gratitude to help employees perform better.
+One positive emotion that impacts performance at work is gratitude.
+The workplace provides many opportunities to show gratitude to help employees perform better.
 For example, employees can be encouraged to share in meetings what they’re grateful for or what they appreciate about others.
 There can also be a more formal, organisational program to show gratitude, for example, an employee rewards program.

 2. Engagement